maxim-top/im.gitbook/reference/floo-android/classim_1_1floo_1_1floolib_1_1_b_m_x_client.md

 )
 ```

 When send a message, the change of message status will be notified by listener.
-In the case of sending a group message in a specified group with group read receipt enabled, the interface will automatically obtain the group member list id and fill it in the message config, without the need for the client to fill the group member list by itself.
+In the case of sending a group message in a specified group with group read acknowledgement enabled, the interface will automatically obtain the group member list id and fill it in the message config, without the need for the client to fill the group member list by itself.

 **Parameters**:

-  * **msg** Sent message
+  * **msg** Message to be sent

 ### function create